odagora/personal-website/src/pages/posts/testing-an-ecommerce-web-component-using-jest.md

 ```

 ### Step 5: Testing Interaction
-Further tests simulate user interactions, such as clicking the increase and decrease buttons, and verify the component's response, including updates to the `quantity` and `subtotal`.
+Further tests simulate user interactions, such as clicking the increase and decrease buttons, and verify the component's response, including updates to the `quantity` and `subtotal`:

 ```js
 test('should increase the quantity when the increase button is clicked', () => {